mramirezark/devhub/README.md

 See the individual README files in `backend/README.md` and `frontend/README.md` for more detailed information about each part of the application.

+## Deployment

+### Render Deployment

+This application can be deployed to Render using the provided `render.yaml` configuration file.

+**Quick Start:**
+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
+2. In Render Dashboard, create a new Blueprint and connect your repository
+3. Render will automatically detect and use `render.yaml`
+4. Set the `RAILS_MASTER_KEY` environment variable in the Render dashboard
+5. Deploy!

+For detailed deployment instructions, see [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md).

 ## License

 [Add your license here]